Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Disconnect from the console.

-    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.
+    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number, until all master nodes have successfully rebooted.

 1. Reboot `ncn-m001`.

-    1. Determine the CAN IP address for one of the other NCNs in the system to establish an SSH session with that NCN.
+    1. Determine the CAN IP address for one of the other NCNs in the system, in order to establish an SSH session with that NCN.

-    1. Establish a console session to `ncn-m001` from a remote system, as `ncn-m001` is the NCN that has an externally facing IP address.
+    1. Establish a console session to `ncn-m001` from a system external to the cluster.

-    1. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).
+    1. If booting from disk is desired, then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    1. Power cycle the node
+    1. Power cycle the node.

-        Ensure the expected results are returned from the power status check before rebooting:
+        Ensure that the expected results are returned from the power status check before rebooting.

         > `read -s` is used to prevent the password from being written to the screen or the shell history.